 It has a flashpoint of 50 o C (closed cup) and is therefore flammable and it has a specific gravity of 1.05.
 For transportation purposes, it’s classified as pack group II, hazard class 8 and should it be labelled as corrosive, flammable, and dangerous to the environment.

 What is Acrylic Acid used for?

 Acrylic acid is an important industrial chemical as it is a chemical intermediate that is employed in the production processes of many common industrial and consumer products.

 There are two main uses for acrylic acid.
-The first is to use acrylic acid as a chemical intermediate in the production of acrylic esters and resins.
-The acrylic esters include ethyl acrylate, butyl acrylate, methyl acrylate, and 2-ethylhexyl acrylate.
+The first is to use it as a chemical intermediate in the production of acrylic esters and resins which include ethyl acrylate, butyl acrylate, methyl acrylate, and 2-ethylhexyl acrylate.
 They are then polymerised and become ingredients in paint formulations, coatings, textiles (woven and non-woven), adhesives, polishes, and plastics.
-Methyl acrylate is also used in the manufacture of vitamin B1.
-The resins are employed in such things as molding powders for signs, construction units, and decorative emblems.
+Methyl acrylate is also used in the manufacturing of vitamin B1.
+The resins are employed in such things as moulding powders for signs, construction units, and decorative emblems.